-- 1. Demonstrate competence in core accounting knowledge. - Demonstrate competence in general business principles. - 3.
-Communicate proficiently both orally and in writing in the English language in accounting situations. - 4.
-Understand the importance of ethics and standards in accounting careers. - 5.
-Understand international accounting standards. - 6.
-Work effectively with others to solve problems. - 7.
-Use critical thinking skills to solve accounting-related problems. - 8.
-Demonstrate proficiency in using computer software in accounting contexts. - 9.
-Demonstrate understanding of accounting regulation using primary source documents. - 10.
-Learn independently and understand the importance of continuous learning.
+- Demonstrate competence in core accounting knowledge. - Demonstrate competence in general business principles.

+• Communicate proficiently both orally and in writing in the English language in accounting situations.

+- Understand the importance of ethics and standards in accounting careers. - Understand international accounting standards. - Work effectively with others to solve problems. - Use critical thinking skills to solve accounting-related problems. - Demonstrate proficiency in using computer software in accounting contexts. - Demonstrate understanding of accounting regulation using primary source documents. - Learn independently and understand the importance of continuous learning.

 The accounting major must complete ACCT 201 and 203 with a B- or better.
+No more than one D grade may be applied towards the major.
+Other grades must be C- or better.
 Transfer students must also complete at least four upper-level accounting courses while at BYU-Hawaii.